jprknight/blog/_pages/homelab.md

 ### Nginx Reverse Proxy  (n.n.n.80)

 Using "Let's Encrypt" to provide trusted, third party SSL certificates on network services.
+Setup with the "Offline" approach, where the instructions prompt to take a secret key to another machine with a web browser to complete the authentication / authorization.

+Multiple network services (service.contoso.com) are directed to this service to serve up as trusted SSL sites when accessed in a web browser.

 ### Squid Deb Proxy (n.n.n.20)